grouplens/populate-emoji-database/README.md

 ## SQL OUTPUT
 The python populate scripts create sql scripts to mimic the database insertions/updates that were performed.
-Therefore,these scripts (`insert_emoji.sql` and `insert_renderings.sql`) can be used to populate the database without re-running the python scripts (re-scraping and collecting data) (much faster).
+Therefore,these scripts (`insert_emoji.sql` and `insert_renderings.sql` in the database/data/ folder) can be used to populate the database without re-running the python scripts (re-scraping and collecting data) (much faster).

 ## EMOJIPEDIA CODE CREDIT